 When somebody writes that a solar electricity-generating facility can provide "enough to supply 100 homes for a year," the phrase "for a year" has no meaning.

-A given facility can either supply 100 homes, or it can't.
-Maybe it cannot do so all year long but that's different, and there are ways to write that.
+Maybe it can or cannot do so all year long but that's different, and there are ways to write that.